IPS: In-Prompt Process Supervision for Short Video Content Moderation: Case Study on HSD Dataset

 \section{Case Study on HSD Dataset}

-From the case analysis in Table~\ref{tab:case-comparison}, \textit{AgentPS} demonstrates more accurate judgment for complex cases, such as ID=1268 and 2783.
-This indicates that Agent PS facilitates the model's understanding of the policy by breaking down the problem.
+From the case analysis in \textbf{Table~\ref{tab:case-comparison}}, \textit{IPS} demonstrates more accurate judgment for complex cases, such as ID=1268 and 2783.
+This indicates that \textit{IPS} facilitates the model's understanding of the policy by breaking down the problem.

+Beyond aggregate accuracy, the per-dimension ancillary scores themselves serve as an interpretability trace that a free-text CoT output does not readily provide.
+In case 2783, for example, the vanilla model emits only a single low-confidence score (0.015) and offers no way to audit why the prediction was made, whereas \textit{IPS} decomposes the decision into high ethnicity (0.980) and gender (0.926) signals with a near-zero religion signal (0.012), correctly surfacing the targeted group before producing the final label (0.991).
+In the clean case 1268, the low scores on all three ancillary dimensions give the moderator an immediate, structured justification for why the final prediction is safe.
+This structured decomposition also has a deployment-scale benefit: because every ancillary prediction is a discrete classifier output, policy teams can directly monitor what fraction of the video ecosystem triggers each individual ancillary criterion over time, enabling targeted policy refinement that free-text reasoning chains cannot easily support.